Into the Woods

 Inspiration

-Into The Woods draws plot lines and characters from a variety of Brothers Grimm fairy tales, such as Little Red Riding Hood, Rapunzel, and Jack and the Beanstalk.
+Into the Woods draws plot lines and characters from a variety of Brothers Grimm fairy tales, such as Little Red Riding Hood, Rapunzel and Jack and the Beanstalk.
 James Lapine and Stephen Sondheim were drawn by the true morals of the main characters of these stories.
-However, they found that the stories were all very short and, rather than creating an entirely new tale or trying to expand material for just one story, they created the characters of the Baker and his wife.
+However, they found that the stories were all very short and, rather than creating an entirely new tale or trying to expand material for just one story, they created the characters of the Baker and his Wife.
 They aimed to make the first act about each character's individual quest, and the second act about the consequences of their actions and coming together as a community.
 Sondheim also claims that he drew on parts of his troubled childhood, using his parents as the basis for characters like the Baker and Jack's Mother.

 Over its history, the script has been tweaked for certain productions.
 The original San Diego production included a story line about the Three Little Pigs and was eventually cut, but then brought back for the 2002 Broadway revival.
 The original London production added "Our Little World," a duet between the Witch and Rapunzel, which was included in many subsequent productions.
 The recent Public Theatre production removed the character of Cinderella's Father.